Drovosek01/ReplaceHexPatcher/docs/docs_EN.md

 A backup will be made only if at least one pattern is found in the file.
 If the patterns are not found, accordingly, the goal will not be changed in any way and there is no point in a backup.

+In general, "under the hood" backup is done initially in a unique temporary file in the same folder before starting byte search.
+Because when we start reading the file, when we find the right patterns, they will be immediately replaced.
+There is no way to make a backup only when finding and replacing the first byte pattern, because file access to the file will be blocked during reading.
+If patterns are found and, accordingly, the target file is changed, then the temporary backup file will be renamed to the "true" backup file (the one with the extension `.bak`) and if such a backup file existed before the modification of the target file, then the existing backup file will be deleted.

 To use the script, you must:
 1. Start Powershell
 2. Use `cd <path>` to go to the folder with the file `ReplaceHexBytesAll.ps1`